Shwedagon Pagoda

 Inside the Complex

-At sunset, the gilded stupa catches the light in a way that photographs cannot really replicate.
-Plan to be there from around 5:30pm; the pagoda stays open until 10pm and the evening crowds, while large, are mostly local worshippers rather than tour groups.
+At sunset, the gilded stupa catches the light in a way that photographs cannot replicate.
+Plan to arrive from around 5:30pm; the pagoda stays open until 10pm and the evening crowds, while large, are mostly local worshippers rather than tour groups.
+The light after dark – floodlit gold against the dark sky – is genuinely extraordinary.

 The footwear situation matters more than it sounds.
-The marble can be extremely hot in the middle of the day (upwards of 50 degrees Celsius on a clear afternoon in April).
+The marble can reach 50 degrees Celsius in the middle of a clear April afternoon.
 Visiting early morning or after 4pm avoids the worst of it.

 What Else to See in Yangon

-Sule Pagoda is a 2,000-year-old stupa in the literal centre of downtown Yangon, surrounded by a roundabout.
-It costs USD 2 entry and is worth thirty minutes - the contrast between the ancient stupa and the colonial buildings immediately around it is jarring in an interesting way.
+Sule Pagoda is a 2,000-year-old stupa in the literal centre of downtown, surrounded by a roundabout and colonial-era buildings.
+USD 2 entry, worth thirty minutes – the contrast between the ancient stupa and the surrounding streetscape is jarring in a productive way.

 Bogyoke Aung San Market (Scott Market) covers several city blocks and sells gems, jade, lacquerware, textiles, and traditional thanaka powder.
 Bargaining is standard.
-The gem dealers are serious professionals; if you do not know jade, be cautious.
-The textiles and cotton longyi fabric are straightforward and good value.
+The gem dealers are serious professionals.

 Kandawgyi Lake is a large urban park around an artificial lake northeast of the Shwedagon.
-The Karaweik Palace, a replica royal barge that now operates as a restaurant, sits on the lake and is a reasonable place for dinner with a view of the pagoda reflected in the water.
+The Karaweik Palace, a replica royal barge now operating as a restaurant, sits on the lake and is a reasonable place for dinner with a view of the pagoda reflected in the water.

 Where to Stay

-The Strand Yangon is a colonial-era hotel that opened in 1901 and has been restored to a high standard.
-It is expensive by Yangon standards (from around USD 200 per night) but the public spaces - the bar in particular - are worth visiting even if you are not staying there.
+The Strand Yangon, a colonial hotel that opened in 1901, is expensive by Yangon standards (from around USD 200 per night) but the bar is worth a visit even if you are not staying.

 Where to Eat

-79th Street Food Centre in the downtown grid sells Mohinga, the national breakfast noodle soup, for around 500 kyat a bowl.
-The broth is made from fish and lemongrass, dark and complex, and is best eaten before 9am.
+79th Street Food Centre in the downtown grid sells Mohinga – the national breakfast noodle soup, a fish and lemongrass broth served dark and complex – for around 500 kyat a bowl.
+Best before 9am.

 Rangoon Tea House on Pansodan Street serves modern Burmese food in a restored colonial building.
-The samosa soup is excellent, prices are slightly higher than a street stall but still cheap by any international standard, and the setting is comfortable.
+The samosa soup is excellent.